headforwards-spd/headforwards-website/src/pages/info-pages/build-strong-relationships.md

     link3: 0cd74ed0-0fac-11ea-843f-932c76de5936
     showImages: true
     title: >-
-      Everyone is listened to, everyone is trusted equally, and we’re all a united team
+      Everyone is listened to, everyone is trusted equally and we’re a united team
 callToAction: To find out more about how we build relationships
 ---